mdejesus23/melnerdz-website/src/data/blogs/2025/02/a-day-of-repentance-and-renewal/index.md

 technology: []
 ---

 Ash Wednesday marks the beginning of Lent, a 40-day period of fasting, prayer, and almsgiving leading up to Easter Sunday.
-This solemn day reminds Catholics worldwide of their mortality and the need for repentance.
+This sacred time mirrors Jesus' 40-day fast and His temptation in the desert, calling us to spiritual renewal and deeper faith.

 ## The Meaning Behind Ash Wednesday